Suda2151/cmustudent-portfolio/dataviz3.md

 --> A2: It seems that some trend is showing.
 Both domestic and International are the same growth and have almost same value.</br></br>

 Q3: Is there anything you find surprising or confusing?</br>
---> A3: Overall, it is a little bit hard to understand what graph shows.
-Especially, No2 has several information into one sheet.
+--> A3: Overall, it is a little bit hard to understand what the graph shows.
+Especially, No2 has several pieces of information into one sheet.
 It is difficult to understand.
-And I thought Domestic and International have same value.
+And I thought Domestic and International have the same value.
 But actually it was not the same.
 There are many sketches, I did only one.</br></br>

 Q4: Who do you think is the intended audience for this?</br>
---> A4: Travelers who wants to go trip.
+--> A4: Travelers who want to go trip.
 And travel company.</br></br>

 Q5: Is there anything you would change or do differently?</br>
 --> A5: At least, the graph of growth rate and the number of travelers had better be separated.</br></br>

-##
+##  Lessons learned approach</br></br>
+1. Need to describe the graph title clearly
+2. Need to describe some explanation.
+3. Need to male 2 graphs if I need to show growth and popularity.
+4. Need to put values.</br></br>